mcbaddoo/foodprices/README.md

 # foodprices
-Forecasting time series of food prices in Rwanda.
+Forecasting time series of Rwandan potato price data and using that information to easily analyze prices of other foods in Rwanda.